baselime/docs/sending-data/lambda-logs.md

 #### `console.log` Log Message

-We recommend writing directly to `stdout` and `stderr` from your Lambda functions.
 For Node.js environments, AWS Lambda uses a modified version of `console.log` (and other `console` logging functions) to write to `stdout` and `stderr`.
-These add fields to the log message which are parsed in discovered keys.
+These add fields to the log message which are parsed as follows:

 - `@timestamp`: the timestamp at the moment the log message was written
 - `@requestId`: the request ID of the Lambda invocation